Sebastian Fleischer

 Sebastian Fleischer (born 26 December 1993 in Helsingør) is a Danish windsurfer, who specialized in Neil Pryde RS:X class.
 As of November 2015, he is ranked no. 8 in the world for the sailboard class by the International Sailing Federation.

-Fleischer competed in the men's RS:X class at the 2012 Summer Olympics in London by receiving a berth from the World Championships in Cadiz, Spain.
+Fleischer competed in the men's RS:X class at the 2012 Summer Olympics in London by receiving a berth from the World Championships in Cádiz, Spain.
 Struggling to attain a top position in the opening series, Fleischer accumulated a net score of 220 for a twenty-ninth-place finish in a fleet of thirty-eight windsurfers.